brodsa/loopitoy/README.md

 The sites of e-shop are categorized into several groups:
 - **Landing & Informative Pages** includes Landing and How it Works Pages.
-- **Account Pages** includes all sites related to allauth app, i.e. authentication app.
+- **Account & Profile Pages** includes all sites related to allauth app, i.e. authentication app, or profile app.
 - **Toys Pages** includes all pages related to toy app, e.g. overview of toys, toy detail.
 - **Purchasing Pages** includes both Shopping Bag and Checkout Pages.